itschirag-me/dd-assignment-server/README.md

 ## API Documentation

+**Note:** API documentation (Swagger) is only available in local development mode, not on the deployed version.

-Once the application is running, you can access the Swagger API documentation at:
+Once the application is running locally, you can access the Swagger API documentation at:

 ```
 http://localhost:3000/api-docs